vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 For detailed instructions on installing the external dependencies please check [**INSTALL.md**](https://github.com/vinuesa/get_phylomarkers/blob/master/INSTALL.md).

 We highly recommend installing the [**Docker image**](https://hub.docker.com/r/csicunam/get_homologues) to avoid potential problems with the installation of the many dependencies.
-If you have not set a Docker environment on your machine, please see the instructions provied in the [**INSTALL.md**](https://github.com/vinuesa/get_phylomarkers/blob/master/INSTALL.md) document.
+If you have not set a Docker environment on your machine, please see the instructions provided in the [**INSTALL.md**](https://github.com/vinuesa/get_phylomarkers/blob/master/INSTALL.md) document.
 It explains how to install Docker on different platforms and how to download/upgrade the [**GET_HOMOLOGUES+GET_PHYLOMARKERS Docker image**](https://hub.docker.com/r/csicunam/get_homologues/) from Docker hub.

 ## Aim
 **GET_PHYLOMARKERS** implements a series of sequential filters (**Fig. 1** and explained below) to selects markers from the homologous gene clusters produced by [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues) with optimal attributes for phylogenomic inference.
 It estimates **gene-trees** and **species-trees** under the **maximum likelihood (ML) optimality criterion** using *state-of-the-art* fast ML tree searching algorithms.
 The species tree is estimated from the supermatrix of concatenated, top-scoring alignments that passed the **quality filters** (**Fig. 1**).
 The stringency of these filters and the thoroughness of the ML tree searches can be controlled by the user, although sensible defaults are provided, making it an easy-to-use, **user-friendly software**.